MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 ## Connecting

-- Click on the create VM
+- Click on the created VM
 - Check status has changed from "creating" to **Running**
 - Hover the mouse cursor over the **IP address**, to the right the clipboard icon will appear, click this to copy the address to the clipboard